cashfree/cashfree-pg-sdk-java/docs/SubscriptionApi.md

 > UploadPnachImageResponse SubscriptionDocumentUpload(xApiVersion, paymentId, _file, paymentId2, action, xRequestId, xIdempotencyKey)

-Upload Physical Nach for Physical Nach Authorization.
+API to upload Physical Nach for Physical Nach Authorization.

 Use this API to upload Physical Nach for Physical Nach Authorization.